-Assignments: Homework problems have been assigned for the duration of the semester, and have been posted along with their solutions.
-Homework is not graded, due to the prevalence of website selling solutions to homework sets.
+Homework Assignments: Homework problems have been assigned for the duration of the semester, and have been posted along with their solutions.
+Homework is not graded.
 Homework is assigned solely for the benefit of the student, so that they may practice the principles discussed during lecture, evaluate their understanding, and, in part, prepare for examinations.
-There will also be a number of laboratory projects that must be completed and submitted.
+There will also be a number of laboratory projects that must be completed and submitted as assigned.

 Video Project: There will be a video project for which students will produce a video documenting and demonstrating a manufacturing process.
 Details to be announced.
+Project Due 4/28/2025, and Peer Review due 5/5/2025

-Lab work: Students will form into lab groups as-instructed.
-Lab groups are responsible for conducting experiments and design work as instructed.
+Lab work: Students be formed into lab groups consisting of 2-3 students by the instructor.
+The lab groups will be further subdivided into Regiments A and B. Lab groups are responsible for conducting experiments and design work as instructed.
 It is each student's responsibility to ensure that the group functions well and achieves the assigned goals.
 Students found to be making insufficient contributions to their group's work will be removed from the group, and will receive a grade of zero for all lab work, at the sole discretion of the instructor.

-Lab Roles: Each lab experiment has 4 roles: the draftsperson who completes the mechanical drawing of the part using proper geometric dimensioning and tolerancing standards, the machinist who completes the machine operations to fabricate the part as designed (this person creates and submits the G-Code required for processing), the inspector who is responsible for using proper metrology techniques to measure the finished part and for reporting on compliance and/or deviations from the dimensions of the original drawing, and the project manager who is responsible for coordinating the other tasks and ensuring that the project is completed on schedule and to spec.
-Each student will perform a different role for each lab project.
+Lab Roles: Each lab experiment has 3 roles: the draftsperson who completes the mechanical drawing of the part using proper geometric dimensioning and tolerancing standards, the machinist who completes the machine operations to fabricate the part as designed, and the inspector who is responsible for using proper metrology techniques to measure the finished part and for reporting on compliance and/or deviations from the dimensions of the original drawing.
+Each student MUST perform each role at least once over the course of the 4 laboratory experiments, or else a grade of zero will be assigned for the course.

-Lab Grading: Each student is responsible for the drawing the group produces, the part the group produces, the inspection that the group performs for each lab, and the submission of the assignment.
+Lab Grading: Each student is responsible for the drawing the group produces, the part the group produces, the inspection that the group performs for each lab, and the submission of the assignment (either performing the task themselves, or supporting and double-checking the team member performing the task).
 Instructors will also grade the accuracy of the part manufactured by the group.
 All students in a group will receive the same grade, unless differential grading is deemed appropriate by the instructor, in which case the student(s) failing to contribute adequately will receive a grade of zero instead.
 Refer to the lab grading rubric for details.
 Late submissions will receive a grade of zero.